Identifying Depression In Your Child

 • Eating a diet with nutritious and healthy foods

-One of the most critical aspects of this process is to grow and learn with your child to strengthen your communication and cultivate awareness about their mental health.
+One of the most critical aspects of this process is to grow and learn with your child to strengthen your communication and cultivate awareness about their mental health so they can recognize signs and symptoms of depression.
 Even though you can provide a solid, loving foundation, depression in children should always be addressed with the help of a mental health professional who understands a child’s unique perspective.

 Get professional support for childhood depression and major depressive disorder

-An essential part of caring for your child includes taking care of yourself.
+An essential part of caring for children and teens experiencing signs of depression includes taking care of yourself.
 Caregiving comes with its own set of challenges that you may need help coping with, particularly if you have a history of mental health issues like anxiety, depression, trauma, and more.

 Despite its importance, some parents don’t get the help they need.
-This may be because of availability issues, challenges attending and commuting to sessions around school and work hours, extracurricular activities, etc. Cost may also be an issue, as many in-person therapists don’t accept insurance.
+This may be because of availability issues when they try to find a doctor or therapist.
+It may also be due to challenges attending and commuting to sessions around school, work hours, or extracurricular activities.
+Cost may also be an issue, as many in-person therapists don’t accept insurance.

-Online counseling platforms like BetterHelp can provide a solution to these barriers with professionals who specialize in treatment methods like cognitive behavioral therapy.
-Online therapy has been found to be as effective as in-person therapy for treating many mental health disorders, often for less than in-person therapy without insurance.
+Online counseling platforms like BetterHelp can provide a solution to these barriers with professionals who specialize in treatment methods like cognitive behavioral therapy (CBT).
+Cognitive-behavioral therapy is a structured form of psychotherapy that focuses on identifying and challenging negative thought patterns and behaviors to promote healthier coping strategies and improve overall mental well-being.
+Online therapy has been found to be as effective as in-person therapy for treating many mental health disorders via methods like CBT, often for less than in-person therapy without insurance.
 With online therapy, you can connect with a licensed therapist from the comfort of your home on a schedule that fits your lifestyle.

 Caring for your mental health is important if you want to support your child better.
 Reach out to a therapist anytime you are ready to get started.